 A 2015 McKinsey study estimated that an additional 26% (or $28 trillion) could be added to annual global GDP in 2025 if full gender equality was achieved, compared to the “business as usual” scenario.
 Moreover, the level of integration of women in the workforce can be treated as a proxy measure for the modernity of city societies.
 Countries, cities and companies where women have claimed their fair share are more likely to maximise their talent pool and enable the free flow of ideas by avoiding exclusion based not only on gender but also religion, age or ethnicity.

 Even football, evidently one of the most male-dominated parts of European society, has started to realise the benefits of gender diversity.
-A recent news headline reported that “Arsenal’s elite girls thrive after being put on an equal footing with the boys”.
+Last year a recent news headline reported that “Arsenal’s elite girls thrive after being put on an equal footing with the boys”.
 Premier League Arsenal football club in London invited the best girls to train alongside the best boys, focusing on player quality rather than gender.
 The head of Arsenal’s academy stressed it is not just a token gesture: “women and men are both highly capable.”
 He also acknowledged that playing with girls has helped him to “understand from the very beginning how important it is to be first of all capable but also to be humble and respectful and disciplined.
 That’s what we are trying to achieve with these youngsters, to prepare them not only for a football career but also for reality.”
 He believes there are benefits in both directions and it is not just the girls who are being challenged - it’s a win-win situation.

 The relationship between GDP levels and female labour force participation rates, excluding the oil-producing countries in the Middle East, is illustrated in Figure 1.
 While cause and effect are impossible to prove, the data suggests a virtuous relationship of female labour force participation rates and a country’s affluence levels.
 For example, in the United States, the gender gap declined strongly in the 1980s, which coincided with the highest GDP growth rates, in particular in cities with the fastest growth.1 In contrast, East Germany offers an example of what happens when women withdraw from the workforce.
 Following German reunification, women were more likely than men to abandon industrial cities in East Germany, leading to 25% more men in the workforce.
 Economic and cultural decline of these towns continued in contrast to a subsequent boom in already-prospering West Germany, which benefited from additional female talent.